Why my books are needed?

 An important difference

-Although there is plenty of evidence that Lecoq Boisbaudran had a memory-training philosophy with respect to the use of colour in painting, precise details of what he told his students has not come down to us.
-All we know is that they learnt to paint complex scenes from memory in ways that encouraged personal expression (my research suggests that examples can be found in the work of Whistler, Degas, Van Gogh, Gauguin, Bonnard, and many others).
-In contrast I have written two substantial books on the subject (now combined into one volume).
+Although there is plenty of evidence that memory-training philosophy of Lecoq Boisbaudran wad applied both to drawing and painting, precise details of what he told his students with respect to the use of colour in painting, have not come down to us.
+All we know is that they learnt to paint complex scenes from memory in ways that encouraged personal expression (my research suggests that examples can be found in the work of Whistler, Degas, Gauguin, Bonnard, and many others).
+In contrast I have written two substantial books on the subject (now combined into one volum to which I have given the title of: “Painting with Light and Colour”).
 The first of these focuses on whole-field colour relations and the ideas that were set in motion by Georges Seurat’s experiments with what he called “painting with light”.
 It tells how combining these with ideas on whole-field lightness variations, originating in the Italian Renaissance, inspired a paradigm-shift in the use of colour in paintings.
 The second book is on the subject of local interactions between colours.
-Since so much of value has been published on this subject (Itten, Albers, Hornung, etc.), it concentrates on rectifying misconceptions found in many how-to-do-it books and on the importance of viewing conditions on appearances, a much neglected and very interesting subject.
-It also has a section on shadows, highlights and shading, which my research shows are treated by eye/brain systems as being manifestations of colour in the same way as it treats red, orange, yellow, green blue and violet as colours.
+Since so much of value has been published on this subject (Itten, Albers, Hornung, etc.), it concentrates both on rectifying misconceptions found in many how-to-do-it books and on the importance of viewing conditions on appearances, a much neglected and very interesting subject.
+It may surpriese readers to find that the book on “Painting with Colour” has a section on shadows, highlights and shading.
+This is because receent research shows that they are treated by eye/brain systems as being manifestations of colour in the same way as they treat red, orange, yellow, green blue and violet as colours.

 Need to update